Boost Your Energy Levels Naturally

 The foods we choose not only give us energy, but certain plant compounds can manipulate how our bodies function.
 A nutritional therapist can help you look into certain food groups that you may be missing.

 Protein is essential for every single cell in the body.
-It breaks down into amino acids and these key nutrients are part of many different Eating food rich in protein is helpful for sleepingfunctions in the body; including the production of your sleep hormone, melatonin, and your happy hormone, serotonin.
+It breaks down into amino acids and these key nutrients are part of many different functions in the body; including the production of your sleep hormone, melatonin, and your happy hormone, serotonin.
 Eating a protein rich food at every meal is helpful.
 Choices can come from wild fish, organic eggs, nuts and seeds, pulses, legumes, quinoa, or sprouted seeds and beans, or organic meat.

 Some amino acids need help from co-factors to be utilised sufficiently; your B vitamins, Magnesium and vitamin C levels are some of these key helpers.
 They are found in vegetables and by increasing your intake to at least 8 portions a day you can meet your daily needs.
 If you’re living largely from processed foods, these key nutrients will be missing.